jupyterhub/mybinder.org-deploy/.github/ISSUE_TEMPLATE/repo_check.md

 ---
 name: "\U00002705 Repo Check"
-about: "If you're concerned about banning, we can check your repo"
+about: "If you're concerned if your repository is acceptable for mybinder.org, we can check your repo"
 labels: question

 ---